Auxiliary power unit: Gearbox section

 The gearbox transfers power from the main shaft of the engine to an oil-cooled generator for electrical power.
 Within the gearbox, power is also transferred to engine accessories such as the fuel control unit, the lubrication module, and cooling fan.
 There is also a starter motor connected through the gear train to perform the starting function of the APU.
 Some APU designs use a combination starter/generator for APU starting and electrical power generation to reduce complexity.

 On the Boeing 787, an aircraft which has greater reliance on its electrical systems, the APU delivers only electricity to the aircraft.
 The absence of a pneumatic system simplifies the design, but high demand for electricity requires heavier generators.

 Onboard solid oxide fuel cell (SOFC) APUs are being researched.

 Manufacturers

-The market of Auxiliary power units is dominated by Honeywell, followed by Pratt & Whitney, Motorsich and other manufacturers such as PBS Velká Bíteš, Safran Power Units, Aerosila and Klimov.
+The market of Auxiliary power units is dominated by Honeywell, followed by Pratt & Whitney (a subsidiary of RTX Corporation), Motorsich and other manufacturers such as PBS Velká Bíteš, Safran Power Units, Aerosila and Klimov.
 Local manufacturers include Bet Shemesh Engines and Hanwha Aerospace.
 The 2018 market share varied according to the application platforms: